All you Need to Know About Tall Cakes or Extended Height Cakes

 - Tall Cakes – Well, it’s just one extra layer so it really only makes your cake taller.
 So each serving is a taller slice of cake not necessarily more servings.

-Of course off the charts, you could serve half a slice if it was family but in general, you would want to give your guest a good one slice that starts from top to bottom.
+Of course, you could serve half a slice if it was a family event.
+And yet, in general, you would want to give your guests a good slice that starts from top to bottom.
 It’s more aesthetically pleasing.
-So; no commercially it does not add extra servings
+So, bottom line, it does not add extra servings.

-Financially it does add extra cake so I personally have different charges for my standard vs taller cakes.
+However, financially it does add extra cake.
+Hence, I personally have different prices for my standard cakes vs tall cakes.

 - In case of a Double Barrel – yes!
 It’s two full cakes with a cake board in between so it can be separated and served as two cakes.
 So you do have extra servings and you price it as two cakes into one double barrel cake.

 I tried to create a little diagram so it helps you understand.
-In the next post, we will be talking about Double Barrel cakes.
+In the next post, I will be talking about Double Barrel cakes.
 I hope you find that useful as well.